anita-owens/Machine-Learning-R/README.md

       What's not important?
        - Special day doesn't appear to make much of a difference
-       - We presumed weekend makes a difference, but it doesn't.
+       - We presumed weekend makes a difference (customers do more shopping on the weekend), but it doesn't.

       What can we do with this information?
 In other words, what do we tell product & sales teams?
       - Focus on optimizing product pages.
-Product pages usually have enough volume to do A/B testing (photos, copy, USP's etc.)
+Product pages usually have enough volume to do A/B testing.
+Here we can test product photos, copy, and USP's etc.)
       - Email marketing is important here.
-When we send emails to existing customers we should make sure the links point to a product page of interest.
+When we send emails to existing customers we should make sure the links point to the product page of interest.
+The email needs to keep its promise and the customer should land on the right product page.

 ------------------------------------------------------------------------

 ## **PROJECT 5:** :computer: [FACEBOOK PERFORMANCE - How do we engage with potential customers on Facebook?](https://github.com/bonheurgirl/Machine-Learning-R/blob/master/5.Facebook%20Performance%20-%20Clustering.R)

 The project task is to analyze posts published to the Facebook page of a renowned cosmetics brand.
 The goal is to identify which posts led to the most customer engagement.
-Here, I use multiple cluster algorithms (k-means, hierarchical and m-clust) to gather insights into post performance.
+Here, I use multiple cluster algorithms (k-means, hierarchical and Mclust) to gather insights into post performance.

+This type of analysis can be used to answer the following questions:

+1. Are there obvious differences in group means?
+Hypothesis testing to help us understand the segments.

+2. Are the groups differentiated enough to tell us a story?

+3. Do we see immediately odd results (e.g. a mean equal to the value of one data level?)

 Creating different tactics for different customer segments usually improves overall marketing ROI.

     The results of the data analysis and statistical modeling indicates that:
       1. Photos: Posts with photos offered the best ROI in terms of reach.
 It's an unpaid segment and indicates that posting photos goes a long way in engaging users with our Facebook page.
+There is no difference in page_likes between paid or unpaid segments
       2. Day of Week: Another important insight is posting on the right day of the week to optimize engagement goals.
+Page likes are consistent across days of week with more variability on days 5 & 6.
+      3. Videos: Videos and status gets better page likes than links and photos.

 ------------------------------------------------------------------------